Loading...

 AHTS is a non-profit organization and as such, we survive on the generosity of our members as well as non-members, agencies, and businesses that want us to continue are mission.
 Please click the Donation button at the top of our page to send AHTS a tax deductable contribution.

-The media should contact AHTS President for more about AHTS and hiking in Alabama.
+The media should contact the AHTS President for more information about AHTS and hiking in Alabama.
 Visit our CONTACT page to send us an email.

 The AHTS partners with many state and federal agencies, hiking and trail groups, and environmental groups and organizations to accomplish our mission.
 Some of our partners include: Alabama Forestry Commission, American Hiking Society, American Trails, Forever Wild, Leave No Trace, Southeastern Foot Trails Coalition, US Army Corps of Engineers, US Forest Service.